indrekis/cpm_img/ReadMe.md

 # Problems and limitations

-- Sometimes goes astray -- opens file "successfully" using the wrong format.
-Mainly, it is manifested by an image showing many user "folders".
+- CP/M format identification remains heuristic.
+Directory validation rejects many wrong mounts, but an incorrect format can still produce a superficially plausible directory.
+Mainly, problems are manifested by an image showing many user "folders".
 Users are a rarely used feature, anyway.
+- Geometry and exact image size are not unique identifiers.
+Multiple `diskdefs` entries may describe media with the same physical layout.
+- LibDsk boot-sector probing can produce false-positive geometry.
+The format dialog treats contradictory geometry as unreliable where an authoritative raw payload size is available.
+- Container formats may include metadata or compression, so their physical file size does not necessarily equal the raw disk payload size.
+- Write support depends on the underlying LibDsk driver.
+TD0 support is read-only.

 ## Non-problems but caveats

-- UI is based on WinAPI to avoid conflict with several FLTK copies.
-Possibly -- find another lightweight but convenient GUI toolkit.
+- The UI uses raw WinAPI controls to avoid conflicts between multiple GUI runtime copies inside TCmd.
+  - Tested GUI libraries use too many static and global objects...
+- A candidate shown as `Yes` or `Size match` is still only a recommendation; the selected `diskdefs` entry is verified by attempting to mount and validate the CP/M directory.

 ## Plans

-- Cleanup the code.
+- Continue cleaning up the code.
-- Improve disk image type detection heuristics.
+- Improve image-type detection using additional container metadata and CP/M filesystem consistency checks.
-- Improve UI, allow changing the image type used while an incorrect type is used "successfully".
+- Allow changing the image type after an incorrect format has been mounted "successfully".
-- Support for the [passwd] and [label] names used by the cpmtools.
+- Support the `[passwd]` and `[label]` names used by cpmtools.
-  - Possibly also add [metainfo] file and [boot] tracks support.
+  - Possibly add `[metainfo]` and `[boot]` access as well.
-- Convert more errors detected by the libdsk to error codes.
+- Convert more LibDsk failures into plugin error codes.
-- Possibly, detect the real end of the text file by searching for the 0x1A byte.
+- Possibly detect the logical end of CP/M text files by searching for the `0x1A` byte.

 # Credits